elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 kubectl apply -k roles
 ```

-The kustomize and helm controller needs some extra permissions as well since it wants to deploy.
-The simplest is to add these controller ServiceAccounts to the `extra-workload-admins` RoleBinding in the parent namespace eg. `production`.
+The kustomize and Helm controller needs some extra permissions as well since it wants to deploy.
+The simplest is to add these controller ServiceAccounts to the `extra-workload-admins` RoleBinding in the parent namespace e.g., `production`.
 This will grant Flux the maximum permission an Application Developer can give in the namespaces where it is configured.
 Edit the RoleBinding and add the lines below.

 ```sh
 kubectl edit rolebindings extra-workload-admins -n production